mesosphere-backup/etcd-mesos/README.md

 - [x] runs, monitors, and administers an etcd cluster of your desired size
 - [x] recovers from n/2-1 failures by reconfiguring the etcd cluster and launching replacement nodes
-- [x] optionally persists framework ID in zookeeper for framework failover purposes
-- [x] reconstructs framework state during failover using surviving task metadata
-- [x] etcd proxy configurer and optional SRV record support via mesos-dns
-- [x] recovers from up to n-1 failures by picking a survivor to re-seed a new cluster (ranks survivors by raft index, prefering the replica with the highest commit)
+- [x] recovers from up to n-1 simultaneous failures by picking a survivor to re-seed a new cluster (ranks survivors by raft index, prefering the replica with the highest commit)
+- [x] etcd proxy configurer (etcd-mesos-proxy) and optional SRV record support via mesos-dns

 ## running